jamesmawm/golang-user-microservice/README.md

 - Enable CORS for cross-domain access over REST calls.
 - Generating and authenting JWT tokens.
 - Handling refresh tokens, and session timeouts and extension.
+- Production deployment with Docker, with support for environment-level settings.